matecom57/mi-tutorial/docs/source/Numerical_Analysis_Ord_Delay_Diff_Equ/Numerical_Analysis_Ord_Delay_Diff_Equ_c01.rst

 the start (t = 0) (θ(0), ϕ(0)) is equal to (θ 0 , 0) and will analyse the pendulum motion after the start when it is put at the angle θ 0 and gently released.
 This is called the initial-value problem of (1.1).

+que es un sistema bidimensional de ecuaciones diferenciales ordinarias para (θ(t), ϕ(t)).
+Desde un punto de vista físico, es interesante observar que la ecuación no depende de la masa m.
+Imponemos la condición de que al inicio (t = 0) (θ(0), ϕ(0)) sea igual a (θ 0 , 0) y analizaremos el movimiento del péndulo después del inicio, cuando se coloca en el ángulo θ 0 y se suelta suavemente.
+Esto se denomina problema de valor inicial de (1.1).

 The second example is the closed LC R circuit in electronics.
 Suppose that the capacitor with the capacitance C, inductor with the inductance L and resistor with the resistance R are connected in series (see Fig. 1.2).

+El segundo ejemplo es el circuito LC-R cerrado en electrónica.
+Supongamos que el condensador con capacidad C, el inductor con inductancia L y el resistor con resistencia R están conectados en serie (véase la figura 1.2).

 By the Kirchhoff law the electronic current i in the circuit satisﬁes